Suitors of Penelope: Eurymachus

 Eurymachus, son of Polybus, is the second of the suitors to appear in the epic.
 Eurymachus acts as a leader among the suitors because of his charisma.
 He is noted to be the most likely to win Penelope's hand because her father and brothers support the union and because he outdoes the other suitors in gift-giving.
 Although he is charismatic, Eurymachus is deceitful.
 He discovers Penelope's plot because he is having an affair with one of Penelope's maidservants, Melantho.
 Eurymachus also throws a stool at Odysseus.
 Further, when Odysseus reveals himself to the suitors, Eurymachus attempts to avoid punishment for the suitors' misdeeds by blaming them all on Antinous.

 Amphinomus

 Amphinomus, son of King Nisos, is the most sympathetic of the suitors.
 Amphinomus attempts twice to dissuade the suitors from murdering Telemachus.
 Odysseus recognizes this and attempts to warn Amphinomus to leave the home before the final battle.
-Despite this, Amphinomus stays and dies along with the other suitors.
+Despite this, Amphinomus is induced by Athena to stay and then dies along with the other suitors.